Frequently Asked Questions

 https://en.wikipedia.org/wiki/Beat_(music)#On-beat_and_off-beat

-The beat detection works best for beat-heavy music and struggles when the music does not have a beat.
+The beat detection works best for beat-heavy music and struggles when the music does not have a clear beat.
 However, if you want to generate music for a track for which beats can’t be detected automatically, you can still set up the BPM count yourself as well as the offset.

 PowerBeatsVR saves song layouts in a .json file with the file name being the same as the original music file it was created for, for example “Duran Duran – Ordinary World.json”.
 These files are located in a specific folder depending on the platform you are playing on, and can be used for sharing maps with others.